LAION-AI/Open-Assistant/website/README.md

 You can use the debug credentials provider to log in without fancy emails or OAuth.

 1. This feature is automatically on in development mode, i.e. when you run `npm run dev`.
-In case you want to do the same with a production build (for example, the docker image), then run the website with environment variable `DEBUG_LOGIN=true`.
+In case you want to do the same with a production build (for example, the Docker image), then run the website with environment variable `DEBUG_LOGIN=true`.
 1. Use the `Login` button in the top right to go to the login page.
 1. You should see a section for debug credentials.
 Enter any username you wish, you will be logged in as that user.